kellyelton/docs.exceptionless.com/contents/sendingevents.md

 permalink: /contents/sendingevents/
 ---

 Once configured, Exceptionless will automatically send any unhandled exceptions that happen in your application.
+The topics below will show you how to customize the data that is sent as well as send us other types of events.

+## Sending Events

+You may also want to send us log messages, feature usages or other kinds of events.
+You can do this very easily with our fluent api.

+{% highlight c# %}
+    // Submit logs
+    ExceptionlessClient.Default.SubmitLog("Logging made easy");
+    ExceptionlessClient.Default.SubmitLog(typeof(Program).FullName, "This is so easy", "Info");
+    ExceptionlessClient.Default.CreateLog("Logging made easy").AddTags("Exceptionless").Submit();

+    // Submit feature usages
+    ExceptionlessClient.Default.SubmitFeatureUsage("MyFeature");
+    ExceptionlessClient.Default.CreateFeatureUsage("MyFeature").AddTags("Exceptionless").Submit();

+    // Submit a 404
+    ExceptionlessClient.Default.SubmitNotFound("/somepage");
+    ExceptionlessClient.Default.CreateNotFound("/somepage").AddTags("Exceptionless").Submit();

+    // Submit a custom event
+    ExceptionlessClient.Default.SubmitEvent(new Event { Message = "Race Car Event", Type = "racecar" });
+{% endhighlight %}

 ## Manually Sending Errors